 Multichannel vs. omnichannel vs. optichannel in pharma

-- Multichannel: This is the past for many but continues to be the reality for some marketers.
+Over the past decade, the industry has moved through three distinct phases:- Multichannel: This is the past for many but continues to be the reality for some marketers.
 Many channels are used (email, rep, web ads), but they’re siloed.
 The goal is generally about volume, and little data is shared across channels.

 - Omnichannel: This is the present for some teams, who have connected the channels with an aim of creating a seamless experience.
 The goal was consistency in customer experience, but in reality there’s still little orchestration to improve experience beyond consistent messaging and creative.